 While Strata’s methodology has been developed based on a literature review of previous approaches to mapping and aggregating indicators of climate security, a set of dedicated discussions with experts from academia, think tanks, governments and international organisations continuously refine sand strengthens its approach.

 Strata’s glossary provides definitions for key concepts and describes how data is processed and presented.
-The definitions take into account multidisciplinary perspectives across scientific fields, selecting definitions typically used in different literatures.
+The definitions are derived from multidisciplinary perspectives in the literature, across scientific fields and applied climate security practices.
 The full glossary can be accessed through the link above.
 Key definitions to note are:

 Frequently asked questions